CC007/htmx-poc/README.md

 This is a Spring-boot (Java) project to explore the use of HTMX as a frontend library.

 ## How to run
+Before building, make sure you have Java 21 or newer installed (with the JAVA_HOME and PATH variable set and updated respectively).

 The project can be built and run using the supplied maven wrapper:

 ```bash